4 Stretching Tips to Avoid Injury and Help Flexibility

 Here’s a few tips on how to stretch without injuring yourself:

-Join us for a group class or private instruction and get the finest in ballroom dance teachers at Fred Astaire Dance Studio.
+Join us for a group class or private instruction and get the finest in ballroom dance teachers, here at Fred Astaire Dance Studio.
 Come and stretch with us.
-We say you will love it, and that is no stretch of the imagination.
-Find a studio near you here.
+We know you’ll love it, and that is no stretch of the imagination 🙂